Omega-3s Might Actually Help Your Brain Grow New Cells

 But what if that old advice wasn’t just nutritional folklore?
 What if science is now saying, “Oh hey, that’s actually legit… and even better than we thought”?

-Because here’s where it gets wild: new research shows that omega-3 supplements might not just support brain health.
+Because here’s where it gets wild, new research shows that omega-3 supplements might not just support brain health.
 They might actually help your brain grow new brain cells.
 Yep, real neurogenesis…the kind scientists once thought was off the table for adults.

-Let’s break down what the research says, why it matters (especially as we get older), and whether adding omega-3s to your routine might be one of the smartest decisions you make this year.
+Curious?
+Stick around, I’ll go into why it matters (especially as we get older), and whether adding omega-3s to your routine might be one of the smartest decisions you make this year.

 First: What Are Omega-3s and Why Should We Care?

 Most of the brain benefits we hear about are thanks to DHA and EPA, not ALA.
 (Fun fact: your brain is literally about 60% fat, and a good chunk of that is DHA.
 So yeah, you’re basically fueling your brain’s building blocks every time you eat fish or take a good supplement.)
+Bring on the Flounder!

 Wait… We Can Grow New Brain Cells?

 Yep.
 For a long time, scientists thought we were born with all the brain cells we’d ever have, and it was all downhill after childhood.
+I’m sure you heard the same bull-poop I did growing up, don’t hit your head to hard, you’ll never grow more brain cells!

 And the latest studies are showing exactly that.